sudowing/service-engine-template/README.md

 ```

 ## <a id="quick_start-custom_functionality"></a> Custom Functionality & Schema Migration Support

+Additional functionality can be configured by mounting any of the files below into the container.
+Each file can be enabled individually.

 ```sh
 # create docker network (if db on docker network)
 docker network create mynetwork